Matthew-w56/Matt-Spreadsheet/FormulaTests/README.md

 Github ID:		matthew-w56
 Repo:			https://github.com/uofu-cs3500-spring23/spreadsheet-Matthew-w56
 Finish Date:	31-Jan-2023
-Project:		Formula
+Project:		Formula Tester
 Copyright:		CS 3500 and Matthew Williams - This work may not be copied for use in Academic Coursework

 Personal Statement: I wrote this code myself and did not take it from any other sources other than those listed below.

 # Summary

-	This project contains a class that represents a Formula in the Spreadsheet program/solution.
-It is checked for any syntax errors upon creation, and then is immutable after that point, though it can be evaluated over and over again after instantiation.
+	This project contains a class that runs tests on the Formula.cs.
+It tests all kinds of situations and cases and achieves maximum code coverage over the Formula.cs class.

 # Comments to Evaluators